 On each side, the base end of the cylinders are hydraulically connected to each other.
 The base end of the left side suspension cylinders DO NOT connect to the base end of the right side suspension cylinders.
 Once each circuit is charged, the circuit is closed.
-With the left side cylinders connected to each other (Figure 18), the hydraulic fluid can flow from one cylinder base to the other on the same side.
+With the left side cylinders connected to each other and the right side cylinders connected to each other (Figure 18), the hydraulic fluid can flow from one cylinder base to the other on the same side.
 This allows for the load to equalize and permit the axles to move up or down to negotiate ground variations and field approaches.
 The fast hydraulic fluid flow between cylinders assures each tire carries the same load as the next without spikes.